Diane Clare: Career

 Clare started acting at a young age playing uncredited baby parts in films such as The Ghosts of Berkeley Square and The Silver Fleet, and for a time was one of the most highly paid babies in British films.

 At the age of 3, Clare was too old to continue playing babies so her career came to a standstill.
 "I'd been longing to play in pictures from the time I was dropped all those years ago because I'd become too old to play baby parts", she told an interviewer in the late 1950s, after her comeback with roles in The Reluctant Debutante and Ice Cold in Alex.
 She received excellent reviews from playing in the latter film, and one journalist wrote: "I forecast that Miss Diane Clare is going to be one of the big names among actresses in the future."

-She appeared in many horror films during the 1960s such as Hammer Horror's Plague of the Zombies during her career.
+She appeared in many horror films during the 1960s, most notably the Hammer Films production The Plague of the Zombies.
 In 1965, she had a small part as Julie (the girl at the food counter) in the "Death at Bargain Prices" episode of The Avengers.